enterstudio/mobywhale-chan.github.io/_posts/2015-05-19-defeating-the-fear-monster-of-public-speaking.md

 But most of all, public speaking is a truly rewarding experience.
 The audience is naturally drawn to talking with speakers.
 So at the end of your talk, you might have people come up to ask you questions about your talk, have further discussions with you and maybe even tell you how much they've emjoyed it!
 And for me, it's most rewarding when people say they've learnt something from you.
 Nothing beats knowing what you've shared with the audience has helped them gain something useful out of it.

 ## Ok I'm convinced!
 How should I actually start?
-Now that you've heard all these great things public speaking brings you, you are ready to get give it a go!
+Now that you've heard all these great things public speaking brings you, you are ready to give it a go!
 So how do you go about getting started?

 ### Pick a topic
 First, you need to pick a topic.
 Pick something you are passionate about and already know well.
-Like I've said earlier, it doesn't need to be anything ground breaking.
-Maybe it can be about one particular technology you've used in your recent project (people love case studies), or some research you've done and what you found out.
+It doesn't have to be something that's ground breaking.
+Maybe it can be about one particular technology you've used in your recent project (people love case studies), or some research you've done and what you've learnt.
 It's best to pick a topic that is good for a 5-10 minutes talk.
-Planning a talk and preparing slides take a lot of time.
-Shorter talks mean you don't need to spend as much time preparing for it and more time for practicing.
+Planning a talk and preparing slides take a lot of time, so shorter talks mean you don't need to spend as much time preparing for it and can have more time for practicing.

 ### Present it
-When it's all ready to go, you'll need to decide where to present it.
+After you've got a topic, you'll need to decide where to present it.
 Work is often a great place to start because that's in front of people you know well and hopefully feel comfortable with.
-Local meetups are so a great place to start.
-With my meetup SydCSS, we do a first-time speaker night I June to get people who haven't presented before to do a 5 minutes talk each.
+Local meetups are also a great place to start.
+With my meetup [SydCSS](http://sydcss.com), we do a first-time speaker night in June to get people who haven't presented before to do a 5 minutes talk each.
 Lots of other meetups do lightning talks as well so make sure you reach out to the organisers.

 ### Practice, practice, practice
 No matter how much time you've spent perfecting your slides and researching into your topic, in the end it all comes down to how you deliver the presentation.
-Practice is the key to a good presentation, espeically for your first couple of talks.
+Practice is the key to a good presentation, espeically if you are new to it.
 The earlier you do it the better, as you might find that you need to adjust your content or how you present because your timing or the flow isn't quite right.
 Another reason why short talks are good is because you can practice it many more times!
-A 5 minutes talk means you can practice it 5-6 times in an hour.
-But don't just practice in front of your mirror.
+A 5-minute talk means you can practice it 7-8 times in an hour.
+And don't just practice in front of your mirror.
 Make sure you practice in front of an audience, or at least a couple of people who can give you some honest feedback.
 For all my talks, I always get super nervous a few days before.
-But once I've practiced it in front of some people and got through my slides, I feel a lot more confident about it.
+But once I've practiced in front of some people and gone through my slides, I would feel a lot more confident about it.

 ## How do I feel about public speaking now?
-Since my very first presentation, I've done 6-7 othe presentations.
+Since my very first presentation, I've done about 6-7 more presentations.
 I definitely feel more confident about my ability now.
 I even feel confident enough to put my hand up at GirlGeeks to say I wanted to do this talk!
 Who would have thought!
 But do I still get scared before presenting?
 For sure I do!
-My fear monster is still lurking in the background but I'm able to control it much better and tell it to go away.
+My fear monster is still lurking in the background but I'm able to control it much better and can tell it to go away.

 Public speaking has changed me.
-It's opened up so many opportunities for me, got to speak at conferences and met some awesome people along the way.
+It has opened up so many opportunities for me such as getting to speak at conferences , meeting some great people along the way, expanded up my network which led to job opportunities.
 But most of all, it's given me tonnes more confidence.
-Without it, I wouldn't have the courage to start my own meetup [SydCSS](http://sydcss.com) and even this blog.
+Without it, I wouldn't have had the courage to start my own meetup [SydCSS](http://sydcss.com) and even this blog.

 So, I hope this blog post has managed to encourage some of you to give public speaking a go.
 If it has, I'd love to hear about it :) Or if you feel like you want to do it but still have some doubts, let me know too and I'd love to help.

-There are lots of fantastic resources online about public speaking, and here are a few I've chosen:
+Give it a go.
+You won't regret it.

+**Some extra resources**
 - [https://tinyletter.com/techspeak](https://tinyletter.com/techspeak) - Newsletter with Calls for Proposals and information on public speaking, with a focus on technical topics
 - [http://speaking.io/](http://speaking.io/) - List of tips on public speaking
 - [http://ladiesintech.com/speaker-notes/](http://ladiesintech.com/speaker-notes/) - Handy speaking tips from Rebecca Murphey